travis-ci/docs-travis-ci-com/user/installing-dependencies.md

 <div id="toc"></div>

-## Installing Packages on Standard or Trusty Infrastructure
+## Installing Packages on Standard Infrastructure

-To install Ubuntu packages that are not included in the default [standard](/user/ci-environment/) or [trusty](/user/trusty-ci-environment/) use apt-get in the `before_install` step of your `.travis.yml`:
+To install Ubuntu packages that are not included in the default [standard](/user/ci-environment/), use apt-get in the `before_install` step of your `.travis.yml`:

 ```
 before_install: